CDSoft/sp/doc/sp.rst

 This chapter presents an extention of the calculator described in the `tutorial`_.
 This calculator has more functions and a memory.

+The grammar has been rewritten using the SP language.

 New functions
 ~~~~~~~~~~~~~